Skip to content

 • A degree at 2:2 or above with evidence of knowledge or experience in the research process and / or completion of an undergraduate dissertation or independent study

-• Sufficient numeracy and literacy to meet the requirements of the course.
-For example, 4 GCSEs (or equivalent) including maths and English at Grade 4 and above.
-University of Worcester GCSE Maths and English equivalency tests will be accepted.
-See Admissions Policy for other acceptable qualifications.
+• GCSE English at grade C/4 or above.
+University of Worcester GCSE English equivalency tests will be accepted.
+See Admissions Policy for other acceptable qualifications

 Additional requirements

-For more information on additional requirements for Disclosure and Barring Service (DBS) and Work Experience we recommend downloading this document.
+For more information on additional requirements for Disclosure and Barring Service (DBS) and Work Experience we recommend downloading this additional requirements information document.

 Visitors at a University of Worcester open day